-Table 3-5 Recommened solution to clear pre-existing split-brain condition
+Table 3-5 Recommened solution to clear pre-existing split-brain condition ----------- ---

-Scenario Solution Actual potential 1 Determine if system1 is up or not. split-brain condition-system 2 is up and system 1 is 2 If system 1 is up and running, shut it down and repair the private network links to remove the split-brain condition. ejected 3 Restart system 1.
+Scenario Solution Actual potential split-brain condition-system 2 is up and system 1 is ejected Determine if system1 is up or not.
+If system 1 is up and running, shut it down and repair the private network links to remove the split-brain condition.
+Restart system 1.